lamlaurentpham/lamlaurentpham.github.io/_pages/about.md

   - /about.html
 ---

 Since July 2019, I am an Instructor at [Brandeis University](http://www.brandeis.edu/mathematics/).
+I also co-organize with (Dmitry Kleinbock)[http://people.brandeis.edu/~kleinboc/] the Dynamics and Number Theory seminar.
+Click [here](https://lamlaurentpham.github.io/seminar/2019-2020/) for the seminar webpage.

 I received my Ph.D. in Mathematics from [Yale University](https://math.yale.edu/) in 2019.
 I am fortunate to have had Professors Gregory Margulis (Yale University) and Emmanuel Breuillard (University of Cambridge) as advisers.